petrnohejl/alfonz/README.md

 When I develop Android apps, I often repeat the same code.
 I use the same utilities or helper classes.
 I decided to pack these classes into a library and that's how Alfonz was born.
 Alfonz's grandpa is my collection of [templates and utilities](https://github.com/petrnohejl/Android-Templates-And-Utilities).

-Alfonz is a multi purpose library split into small modules (something like Android Support Library).
+Alfonz is a multi purpose library split into small modules (something like Android Jetpack).
 Some of them depend on other modules or 3rd party libraries (RxJava, Retrofit, OkHttp), but in general I try to keep Alfonz simple and independent from other libs as much as possible.
 Alfonz is written in Java, but it's fully compatible with Kotlin as well.

 [![Alfonz logo](extras/graphics/alfonz.gif)](https://www.androidify.com/en/#/gallery/ab210bf216670c2d575502f78b920e97)